Last updated: ET

 Exercise a high degree of caution in Jordan due to the threat of terrorism, civil unrest and demonstrations.

 Border with Syria - Avoid all travel

-Avoid all travel to all areas within 5 km of the border with Syria, with the exception of the tourist site of Umm Qais, due to incidents linked to the conflict in Syria.
+Avoid all travel to all areas within 5 km of the border with Syria, due to incidents linked to the conflict in Syria.

 Border with Iraq and Highway 10 east of Safawi - Avoid all travel